awesome-03/simple-web-projects/README.md

-# Capstone Projects
+# Simple Web Projects

-This repository is where I put the simple capstone projects from [The Complete Full-Stack Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Angela Yu.
+This repository is where I put some of the simpler projects from [The Complete Full-Stack Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Angela Yu.

 I may have used bits of my previous knowledge in some of the projects here, or I may have just had fun with them!